 Mad River Decoy was established in 1990 by Jim and Nancy Henry in their barn nestled in the Green Mountains of central Vermont.
-Unlike large hunting decoy manufacturers, Mad River focused on conservation decoys and soon began supplying the Audubon Seabird Restoration Program (Project Puffin).
+Unlike large hunting decoy manufacturers, Mad River focused on conservation decoys and soon began supplying the Audubon Seabird Institute (formerly Seabird Restoration Program/Project Puffin) with decoys.
 Jim provided the master carving expertise and manufactured the polyethylene plastic decoys while Nancy specialized in painting the over 30 species they created.

 The art of making and using decoys to attract birds is thought to have originated with Native American hunters/artists at least 1500 years ago.
 (1)